 Hofstra's chapter serves its members by enhancing their knowledge of public relations and providing access to professional development and networking opportunities, and to serve the public relations professional by helping to develop highly qualified, well-prepared professionals.
 It is open to all PR majors and The Lawrence Herbert School of Communication students.

 Hofstra University Pride Productions produces live online broadcasts of select Hofstra events, including NCAA Division I athletics.

-Required Radio is an alternative 24/7 music and arts internet radio station created by the Radio Program at The Lawrence Herbert School of Communications at Hofstra University.
+Required Radio is an alternative 24/7 music and arts internet radio station created by the Radio Program at The Lawrence Herbert School of Communication at Hofstra University.

 (Society of Professional Journalists)

-The chapter's purpose is to bring students, faculty and professionals together to discuss issues facing journalism today.
-Additionally, we hope to polish writing, reporting, and broadcast skills.
+The purpose of Hofstra's chapter is to bring students, faculty, and professionals together to discuss issues facing journalism today.
+Additionally, we hope to polish writing, reporting, and broadcasting skills.
 The student SPJ chapter is a subsection of the Long Island Press Club, the professional organization of journalists living or working on Long Island.
 The two groups work together closely on various journalistic projects and social events.
 The Hofstra chapter regularly sponsors career conferences, discussion groups, and field trips, all on the cutting edge of journalism.